haikalkhairul/100DaysOfCode/r1-log.md

 ### R1D2
 Same deal as yesterday, did some easy LeetCode questions, all in Java.
 They were 'Find the Highest Altitude' and 'Maximum 69 Number'.
 The first one was relatively easy, struggled a bit on the second in terms of how to convert String to int and vice versa.
 A bit rusty in my Java skills, but this will only make it better.

+### R1D3
+Same delio as before, did some easy LeetCode questions, all in Java.
+They were 'Split a String in Balanced Strings' and 'Count of Matches in Tournament'.
+Both were relatively easy, not much struggling.
+Thinking of starting a portfolio project soon.